SolaceProducts/solace-spring-boot/solace-java-cfenv/README.md

 ## Getting Started

-If you depend on `solace-spring-boot-starter`, `solace-java-spring-boot-starter` or `solace-jms-spring-boot-starter`, this dependency will be included transitively by default.
+If you depend on `solace-java-spring-boot-starter` or `solace-jms-spring-boot-starter`, this dependency will be included transitively by default.

 If, however, you want ONLY the `solace-java-cfenv` artifact, you can declare the dependency by itself.